gaurav510610/compound_wallet_risk_project-/README.md

   - **Rank 3 → 500**
   - **Rank 4 → 250**
   - **Rank 5 → 100** (most risky cluster)
+  - Each wallet was assigned a Risk Score based on the cluster it belonged to.
 ## Final Output
 - Wallet-wise risk scores exported to **wallet_risk_scores.csv.**
 - **Output  example**